 - There is high degree of trust between family and family office professionals.
-This is essential to allow the professionals to become Trusted Advisers as referred to above.
+This is essential to allow the professionals to become Trusted Advisers.

-The diagram above shows that the client family sit at the heart of the organisation.
-The full service family office professionals act as the gatekeeper between family and external advisers, supervise their performance, and take and implement their advice.
+The diagram below shows that the client family sit at the heart of the organisation.
+The full-service family office professionals act as the gatekeeper between family and external advisers, supervise their performance, and take and implement their advice.

 We have produced a three-chapter overview of the operational considerations and common family office scenarios that wealth professionals should take into account when considering establishing a family office for their client family.

 How can Ocorian help?

 Our dedicated family office team can provide a seamless and holistic approach to the challenges and opportunities families face.